-Students who take an academic overload consisting of more than two courses in a term may reduce their eligibility for financial aid assistance in future semesters, which may result in greater out-of-pocket expenses to the student.
+Students who take an academic overload consisting of more than two courses in a term may reduce their eligibility for financial aid assistance in future semesters, which may result in greater out-of-pocket expenses to the student and there will be an additional charge in the semester that the overload course is taken if the course causes the semester to go over 18 credits.
 Therefore, each student is responsible for checking with the Financial Aid office to determine the impact of schedule changes.